zengm-games/zengm/README.md

 ## Debugging and Problem Solving

-If something starts behaving weirdly (this is alpha software), you can reset you database by clicking the "Reset DB" link in the debug menu at the top.
+If something starts behaving weirdly (this is beta software), you can reset you database by clicking the "Reset DB" link in the debug menu at the top.
 If that still doesn't work (which unfortunately happens sometimes with a corrupted database), you might have to just delete everything and start fresh.
 In Firefox,